Emarhnuel/AI_Agent_with_GPT4o/README.md

 # Building Agents with gpt-4o

-This cookbook shows how to build agents with gpt-4o
+This project shows how to build agents with gpt-4o

 > Note: Fork and clone this repository if needed